 For men under 70, risk factors include:

-- Having broken a bone due to trauma
+- Having broken a bone due to little or no trauma

 - Past use of corticoid steroids